Lay Zhang: Endorsements and partnerships

-Zhang has had tie-ins with over 30 companies, including Converse, MAC Cosmetics, Chaumet Paris, Ray-Ban, Milka Chocolate, H&M and Perrier; as a result, he has topped lists of K-pop idols with the most endorsement deals.
+As of March 2023, Zhang has been the spokesman/ambassador for over 50 brands.

+Current endorsements include: Hublot, Bang & Olufsen, Biotherm Homme, Epson, Wedgwood, Fila, Decorte, Calbee, etc. Past endorsements include: Chaumet, Valentino, Dell computer, Calvin Klein, Daniel Wellington, Ballantine's, Burger King, Oral-B, Pizza Hut, Converse, MAC Cosmetics, Ray-Ban, Milka Chocolate, H&M, Perrier, etc.

 He was Calvin Klein's first Chinese global spokesperson for their underwear and jean lines.
 Additionally, as an ambassador of high-end fashion house Valentino, Zhang attended multiple fashion shows and events in Asia and Europe, as well at the annual Met Gala.
-He has also served as a promotional ambassador for Huawei Nova from 2015 to 2018.

-In July 2016, Zhang was appointed by the Communist Youth League of China of Changsha as its publicity ambassador, the first celebrity to hold such title.
-Since then, he has served as publicity ambassador for three consecutive years.

-In October 2017, Zhang signed a contract with the vice president of Tencent Music Entertainment Group and became a member of "Music+ Plan" (Music+ 计划) alongside TFBoys, Wang Leehom and more.
-In September 2018, Zhang signed an agreement with Easy Entertainment in which his personal studio will collaborate with Easy Entertainment to create a new team to manage Zhang's promotional activities.
+He has also was a promotional ambassador for Huawei Nova from 2015 to 2018.
+Zhang was appointed as a publicity ambassador for the Communist Youth League of China in Changsha in July 2016 Since then, he has been publicity ambassador for five consecutive years.
+In October 2017, Zhang signed a contract with the vice president of Tencent Music Entertainment Group and became a member of "Music+ Plan" (Music+ 计划).

-In 2019, Zhang pulled out from an endorsement contract with Samsung Electronics because the tech giant allegedly listed Hong Kong and Taiwan as separate countries on their website, violating the One China policy.
-Zhang's Chinese management company released the following statement: "Samsung has severely offended the national feelings of our Chinese compatriots by being ambiguous about the integrity of our sovereignty and territory.
-We would like to express our regret, but we will not tolerate this."
+On June 6, 2024, Zhang was appointed as the culture and tourism ambassador of the Hunan province.

 Philanthropy

 In February 2015, Zhang participated in the "Return Home with Love for A Thousand Miles", a large-scale public welfare activities and volunteer project.
-The project included on-site delivery of relief supplies to labour workers which helps them return home faster and to help labour workers in a timely manner to reinforce physical safety.
-On 2 May, Zhang established his own foundation entitled, "Zhang Yixing Arts Scholarship" on behalf of providing scholarship for his alma mater middle school, Hunan Masters College Middle School where he will donate 100 thousand yuan annually.
+The project included on-site delivery of relief supplies to labor workers which helps them return home faster and to help labor workers in a timely manner to reinforce physical safety.
+On May 2, Zhang established his own foundation entitled, "Zhang Yixing Arts Scholarship" on behalf of providing scholarship for his alma mater middle school, Hunan Masters College Middle School where he will donate 100 thousand yuan annually.
 His intentions were encourage talented youth to pursue their dreams.

-On 7 September, Zhang responded to a campus soccer public welfare project, "Summit of Hope" ("希望之颠").
-He uploaded a video on his Weibo account in an attempt to publicise the project.
+On September 7, Zhang responded to a campus soccer public welfare project, "Summit of Hope" ("希望之颠").
+He uploaded a video on his Weibo account in an attempt to publicize the project.